vk2diy/adxi/kicad-pcbs/adxi/README.md

 There must be substantial losses in the regulator at low draw.

-Apparently an 'LDO' regulator will not have this level of losses.
+Apparently an 'LDO' type regulator will not have this level of losses.

-Unfortunately, such regulators are not available locally at short notice.
+Unfortunately, I don't have any lying around and such regulators are not available locally at short notice.

 Therefore, I will have to trust the datasheet in selecting one in the final circuit and hope for adequate performance.

 In the mean time, we could remove the divider network to yield the higher current.

 Whether the current exceeds our required 4.5V threshold for turning on the `TUSB321` via its `VDD` pin or not, we still can test an automatic changeover of source channel when the zener diodes arrive.
+That will be the limit of available bench testing.

 #### Stepping back

 It would be worthwhile to check later stage functionality on a fresh board before committing to a fix.
 Point being, if there are other issues, we probably want to discover them first and decide whether it makes sense to just do a new revision of the main board instead of mucking about with fixes.
 Today then I will start to mark out those portions of the schematic which have been tested and work through programming the MCU.

-Areas needing attention today:
+Areas needing attention:
  * MCU/audio chipset interface
  * Clock generator
  * Power amplifier